Checklist before installing a Salesforce integration

 3. Check API access control settings

 Salesforce allows administrators to restrict which applications can access Salesforce data through APIs.
 You need to ensure that API access isn’t limited to only specific connected apps.
+To verify your API access control settings:- Log in to Salesforce.

 - Go to Setup.